Age Suggestion

 No

 Bitter melon is the oblong fruit of a vigorous vine that originated in Africa and spread to the world’s tropical regions, including South Asia and the Pacific Islands, where it has many names: goya, karela, khổ qua, and peria, to name a few.
-There are many varieties – some with blunt ends and warty skin like a frog, others with pointy ends and jagged skin like an alligator.
+There are many varieties – some with blunt ends and warty skin, others with pointy ends and jagged skin.
 While its leaves are edible, the plant is commonly cultivated for its fruit, which are harvested when they are unripe for its distinctively medicinal bitter taste.
 Crunchy and watery in texture like its cousins, chayote and cucumber, bitter melon can be eaten raw, and the fruit’s jade- or cream-colored flesh is often peeled, deseeded, and cooked or preserved to balance its astringency.

 Yes.
 The skin and flesh of bitter melon are packed with essential nutrients to fuel baby’s growth and development, including fiber, vitamin C, folate, iron, potassium, and zinc.
 The pulpy flesh around the seeds also contains lycopene, a beneficial plant compound with antioxidant powers in the body.
 Plus, the fruit is loaded with lutein and zeaxanthin, two nutrients that support eye health.

-Avoid bitter melon juice, seeds, tea, and extracts as these foods have been associated with negative health outcomes, including gastrointestinal problems, favism, and rare cases of hypoglycemia (low blood sugar).
+Avoid bitter melon juice, seeds, tea, and extracts as these foods have been associated with negative health outcomes, including gastrointestinal problems.

 Expert Tips Delivered to Your Inbox